erikbarbara/erikbarbara.github.io/essays-by-erik/_posts/2021-07-26-behavioral-interviews-made-simple.md

 If you can't think of a story that's an exact match, tell something that's proximate.
 Tell me:

-> I don't know if this will be an exact match but I think it will help you understand a similar scenario."
+> I don't know if this will be an exact match but I think it will help you understand a similar scenario.

 Telling stories involves details.